 - The executive board is responsible for management principles and delegates specific responsibilities for protective measures, which includes ownership of information systems.

-- Ownership is set for every critical information system.
-The owner establishes how.
+- Ownership is set for every critical information system and the owner establishes how this is done.

-- The individual employee is responsible for complying with the security policy and being informed about it in the “IT-usage policy”.
+- The individual employee is responsible for complying with the information security policy and being informed about it in the 'IT usage policy'.

-It is important to note that it is not necessarily the IT department that has ownership for every information system.
-It could be, for instance, the marketing department that holds ownership for the company webpage.
-Hence, it is important that the responsibility delegation mirrors the organization’s reality.
+It is important to note that it is not necessarily the IT department that has ownership of every information system.
+It could be, for instance, the marketing department that holds ownership of the company webpage.
+Hence, it is important that the delegation of responsibility mirrors the organisation’s reality.